Welcome to our information-dense and wordy website.

 The situation described above is common in many countries.
 Women appreciate the common dignity of a bra for business or social occasions.
 Bras control breast swing when women bend to garden or cook at ground level.
 In humid climates rashes, fungal infections and abscesses occur between the breast and the chest wall.
 Bras help by allowing air circulation.
 Nursing mums everywhere leak, and bras allow the dignity of a dry shirt, and the comfort of support.
 A thrush rash on a mother's skin may spread to her baby's mouth, and then back into the breast itself.
 A mastectomy bra offers privacy about the problem.

 Uplift Project Ltd became a registered charity on 22/4/2015 and is endorsed as a Deductible Gift Recipient (DGR).
+Donations of $2.00 or more are tax deductible for Australian tax payers.
 See our ACNC registration at www.acnc.gov.au

 Uplift sends bras only where they are requested.
 We ship only in biodegradable packaging, and aim not to compete with local businesses.